Journals Log In | Journals Account Info

 Johnston focuses on a young member of the tribe and his development through participation in the many rituals so important to the Ojibway way of life, from the Naming Ceremony and the Vision Quest to the War Path, and from the Marriage Ceremony to the Ritual of the Dead.
 In the style of a tribal storyteller, Johnston preserves the attitudes and beliefs of forest dwellers and hunters whose lives were vitalized by a sense of the supernatural and of mystery.

-Basil Johnston is a linguist and lecturer in the Department of Ethnology at the Royal Ontario Museum in Toronto.
-His other works include Ojibway Heritage, also a Bison Book
+Basil Johnston (1929–2015) was a linguist and lecturer in the Department of Ethnology at the Royal Ontario Museum in Toronto.
+His other works include Ojibway Heritage, also a Bison Book.

 Also of Interest